bruncanepa/book-holmes/README.md

    - Navigate to section link using Puppeteer
    - If book is fiction, scroll to page 2
    - Take screenshot using Puppeteer
-   - OCR on page screenshots using Google Vision
+   - OCR on page screenshots using Google Gemini

 ### API Endpoints